Club Med: Expansion

-Because of reckless spending, the Club was on the verge of bankruptcy in 1961.
+Because of reckless spending, the club was on the verge of bankruptcy in 1961.
 It was saved by the 35-year-old Baron Edmond de Rothschild after he had visited a resort and enjoyed his stay.
 With Rothschild financing, the number of villages increased greatly under Trigano's leadership from 1963 to 1993.
 Winter villages, providing skiing and winter sports tuition, were introduced in 1956 at Leysin, Switzerland.
 In 1965, the first club outside the Mediterranean was opened in Tahiti.
 Club Med broadened its reach by opening villages in the French Caribbean (Guadeloupe and Martinique).

-Originally attracting mainly singles and young couples, the Club later became primarily a destination for families, with the first Mini Club opening in 1967.
+Originally attracting mainly singles and young couples, the club later became primarily a destination for families, with the first Mini Club opening in 1967.

 Club Méditerranée S.A. had a branch in the USA named Club Méditerranée Inc, with several partners including Crédit Lyonnais and American Express.
-In 1974, upon his arrival as the new CEO of the Club for North America, Jean Lallemand, one of the first members of the Club and responsible of its large presence in Italy, hired as marketing manager the French HEC Jacques Bacon, who made the Club a huge success within 3 years through an aggressive and very efficient promotion; it was he who suggested the name Club Med.
+In 1974, upon his arrival as the new CEO of the club for North America, Jean Lallement, one of the first members of the club and responsible for its large presence in Italy, hired as marketing manager the French HEC Jacques Bacon, who made the club a huge success within 3 years through an aggressive and very efficient promotion; it was he who suggested the name Club Med.
 The new name was at that time reserved to the North American market, but later became the name of the mother company as well.